-For braking, there’s mechanical disc brakes front and rear.
+For braking, there are mechanical disc brakes front and rear.
 These actually worked okay, and it was easy to lock up the rear wheel when braking.
-The brakes on the test model were set up for the UK with the front being in the right, and back on the left.
+The brakes on the test model were set up for the UK with the front being on the right, and back on the left.
 The cycle path was covered in leaf mulch, and you needed to be careful with the front brake locking up with hard braking.
 Typically with cheap mechanical disc brakes, they were quite noisy at times.

 Here, the Engwe T14 has more than its fair share of suspension.
 There’s a very small and neat front suspension fork, two rear shocks, a central shock, and even a sprung saddle.
 This does make the T14 feel quite ‘bouncy’ to ride, but it does help absorb surface imperfections.
-Personally, I think having all this suspension adds unnecessary complexity and weight to the bike, but some riders may appreciated the added comfort.
+I think having all this suspension adds unnecessary complexity and weight to the bike, but some riders may appreciate the added comfort.

 Wheels and Tyres

 The 14-inch wheels are a one-piece three-spoke mag wheel design.
 Mag wheels are a good idea on small commuter e-bikes, as they remove the risk of broken spokes.
 The tyres on the T14 are 2.125 x 14″ – they roll quite nicely and seem to have a reasonable grip.
 You will need to take more care avoiding potholes and other road obstacles, as smaller wheels don’t cope with these hazards so well.